Certora/Documentation/docs/prover/cli/options.md

 See [--allow-path specification](https://docs.soliditylang.org/en/v0.8.16/path-resolution.html#allowed-paths)

 **When to use it?**
-When we want all an additional location for loading sources
+When we want to add an additional location the Solidity compiler to load sources from

 **Example**
 `certoraRun Bank.sol --verify Bank:Bank.spec --solc_allow_path ~/Projects/Bank`